unlockitio/unlockit-canton-core-ideathon/be/README.md

 1. Build your Daml project: `daml build`
 2. The `.dar` file will contain the package ID
 3. You can also query it from Canton JSON API or check the codegen output

+To find your operator party ID:

+1. Check the Canton sandbox logs when it starts
+2. Query the `/v2/parties` endpoint
+3. The operator party is created by the seedTestCredentials script

 ## Running the Application